 When the PUPS DVDs were released InLet were only able to confirm that a system which had PUPS installed worked better and faster while it didn’t use SCIdN or VILUS and you weren’t able to load Panoramic Doors onto the system afterwards.
 They were very upset by this.
 They tried everything they could to reverse engineer the PUPS code, and were unsuccessful.
 But, unbeknownst to them there was worse to happen.
 The full PUPS code was prepared and ready for release by February 2016, but it wasn’t released to the general public until 1st October 2016.

 While these teams were writing PUPS Zombie had a select group of TROLLs who worked on a special virus and established a special server farm for him.
 The virus was designed to take advantage of the design faults of Doors and the Ultima Command Sets.

-In writing Panoramic Doors LET had used their lazy programming techniques and tricks, as usual, to just add more code to the existing code, they’d been doing this since their very first replacement operating system.
-Instead of writing the new version from scratch they just take the old code and add more lines to incorporate the new capabilities, thus making the kernel and the system bigger.
+In writing Panoramic Doors LET had used their lazy programming techniques and tricks, as usual, to just add more code to the existing code as they’d been doing this since their very first replacement operating system.
+Instead of writing the new version from scratch they just take the old code and add more lines to incorporate the new capabilities, thus making the kernel and the system code bigger.

 This process wasn’t efficient and it required the system to use more and more resources with each new release.
 Conversely, Penguin did a rewrite every time they made significant changes to their code to keep it tight and effective in resource use; it was this waste of resources by Doors that made Penguin look so good because it left so much more of the system resources for use by the applications.